derijkp/scywalker/README.md

     logfile.
     More information on options for distribution options can be found in the [genomecomb joboptions help](https://derijkp.github.io/genomecomb/joboptions.html)

+`-dsubmit`
+    Some clusters limit the number of concurrent submitted jobs.
+This option provides an alternative method for distribution that works on those: You specify the (maximum) number of jobs that can be submitted using the -d <number> option, and add sge or slurm here to indicate which job management system will be submitted to.
+Using this method, the command will have keep running until all jobs are finished.

 `-dmaxmem`
     The maximum memory to be used (reserved) when running distributed on a local machine.